Siege of Mariupol: Siege of Azovstal

 On 20 April, Russian and DPR forces made small advances on the outskirts of the Azovstal plant.
+That same day, Ukraine accused Russia of bombing a hospital sheltering 300 people.
+Serhiy Taruta, the former governor of the Donetsk region and a Mariupol native, said 300 people, including wounded troops and civilians with children, were sheltered at the hospital.
 On 21 April, Russian President Vladimir Putin ordered Russian troops not to storm the Azovstal steel plant, but to blockade it instead until the Ukrainian forces there ran out of supplies.
 He also reported that "The completion of combat work to liberate Mariupol is a success", while a Ukrainian official rebutted Putin's comments, saying that Russia's choice of implementing a blockade over storming the steel plant meant that Russia had admitted their inability to physically capture Mariupol.
 General Sir Richard Barrons, former commander of the United Kingdom's Joint Forces Command, assessed that the battle for the plant was no longer "really relevant" in regard to the control of the city and its roads, since Russia and Crimea were now connected.
 In his opinion, defeating Ukrainian forces at the plant would have been "really difficult" for Russian troops without an "enormous cost to both sides".
 Despite the ordered blockade, Russian forces advanced within 20 m of some of the Ukrainian positions.

 On 22 April, the western Primorsky District was thought to be cleared by Russian forces, with no more reports of fighting, with all of the remaining Ukrainian forces surrounded in the Azovstal Steel Plant.
+Hundreds of civilians had also taken refuge at the plant.
 On 23 April, according to Ukraine, airstrikes and an apparent ground assault recommenced on the Azovstal steel works.
 An advisor to the Ukrainian President said: "The enemy is trying to strangle the final resistance of the defenders of Mariupol in the Azovstal area".
 However, this could not be independently confirmed.
 Ukrainian security chief Oleksiy Danilov claimed that at night, a helicopter had resupplied Azovstal.
 On the same day, it was reported that Russia was redeploying forces from Mariupol to other fronts in eastern Ukraine, with Russia reportedly redeploying 12 units from Mariupol.
 On the next day, Russian forces continued bombing Ukrainian positions in the Azovstal Steel Plant, with reports that Russian forces might have been planning a renewed assault on the facility.
+Meanwhile, Ukrainian supplies of ammunition were dwindling, while food and water were running dangerously low.
 During the night of 27 to 28 April, the heaviest airstrikes yet were reportedly conducted against Azovstal, with more than 50 strikes by Tu-22M3, Su-25s and Su-24s aircraft hitting the facility, according to Ukraine.
 Ukraine claimed a military field hospital was hit, with the number of wounded increasing from 170 before the strike to more than 600 after the bombing.